sugimotot/btsdoc-portal/bbf/user_guide/permissions.md

 </p>

 #### Memo – Private keys
 - Click a key image.
-(It seems a private key number does nor have a link.)
+(It seems a private key number does not have a link.)
 - A Private key viewer form opens.
 You will find a Public Key and a [SHOW] button like below.
 - Click the [SHOW] button.
 You will find your Private key under the Public key.